What is overload compensation?

 Particular attention should be paid to the following situations:

 a) When overload compensation for teaching a class is offered to an FSLA-exempt Officer of Administration, only 50% of the compensation above full time may be paid as overload compensation.
 The non-instructional job FTE must be reduced the equivalent of one-half of the compensation above full time.
-The RTO’s contract comment should read: “Total pay is $__, to be paid $__ in-load and $__ overload compensation”.
-The RTO’s internal comment should explain the in-load FTE.
+Recommended language for agreement is “Total pay is $__, to be paid $__ in-load and $__ overload compensation”.

 b) Overload compensation for teaching a class may be offered to an employee who is eligible for overtime (“non-FLSA exempt”) and for whom teaching is distinctly outside of the regular job duties.
 In this case, the compensation must be paid hourly.
 Note any hours over 40 in a week will be paid at 1.5 times a combined hourly rate.

 NOTE: Overload compensation is not allowed for twelve-month employees for teaching in the summer.